A unifying Bayesian framework for adversarial robustness: A Formal Analysis of Bayesian Adversarial Learning

 We then have two expressions, (\ref{kkarg}) and (\ref{kkurug}), for the adversary's conditional that must be consistent.
 This requires

 By rearranging the terms, we find what $g(\tilde{\mathcal{D}}, \mathcal{D})$ must be proportional to

-This expression for $g(\tilde{\mathcal{D}}, \mathcal{D})$ depends on the model parameters $\theta$ through the loss term $L(\tilde{\mathcal{D}};\theta)$, contradicting our initial requirement that $g(\tilde{\mathcal{D}}, \mathcal{D})$ must be independent of $\theta$.
+This expression for $g(\tilde{\mathcal{D}}, \mathcal{D})$ depends on the model parameters $\theta$ through the loss term $\ell_\theta(\tilde{\mathcal{D}})$, contradicting our initial requirement that $g(\tilde{\mathcal{D}}, \mathcal{D})$ must be independent of $\theta$.

-Therefore, the initial assumption is false.
-Consequently, the Gibbs sampler defined by these conditionals does not converge to a valid posterior distribution. \end{proof}
+Therefore, the initial assumption is false, and the Gibbs sampler defined by these conditionals does not converge to a valid posterior distribution. \end{proof}

-\section{DISTINCTNESS OF THE REACTIVE AND PROACTIVE PREDICTIVE DISTRIBUTIONS}
+\section{Distinctness of the Reactive and Proactive Predictive Distributions}

-Using a counterexample, this section provides a formal proof that the posterior predictive distributions derived from the proactive (defense during training) and reactive (defense during operations) strategies are, in general, different.
+Using a counterexample, this section proves that the PPDs derived from the proactive (during training) and reactive (during operations) defense strategies are, in general, different.
 We construct a simple linear-Gaussian model where most relevant quantities can be computed analytically, revealing differences between both approaches.